WenhaoGe/VR_Project2/README.md

 - How to

 ### Biggest Issues
-- mapping the terrain from the availabe data
+- mapping the terrain from the available data
 - accurate depth representation of each well
 - merging contributions from each teammate